Bitmesh-AS/azurepipelines/README.md

 # Azure Build Pipelines Templates
-Bitmesh AS is building services and applications where IoT has an esential role.
-We build all our solutions as event driven microservices or just functions.

-The services are hosted on Kubernetes in Azure.
 This reposetory has a set of docker and kubernest files that make environment configuration seamless and easy.
 On dev machin you can run the projects in docker with docker-compose.
 On commit deployments are automaticaly deployed to correct environment based on branch.